rpdelaney/l4d2-tourney-rules/rules.md

 ######5.7.4 "Stuck spots"
 It is illegal to exploit "stuck spots" by intentionally becoming stuck in a map entity.
-If a player-controlled infected is teleported in this way, it must be killed via `!spectate`.
+If a player-controlled special infected is teleported in this way, it must be killed via `!spectate`.
+If a tank is teleported, it must be slain via SourceMod or a vote-kick.

 ######5.7.5 Death toll bridge
 As survivor, it is illegal to cross the bridge on `c10m1_caves` without